HIV+ and long-term survivors

 • Isolation from community and family is also a major concern for HIV long-term survivors.
 Multiple losses, trauma, decreased ability to leave home or get around town, substance use, financial concerns, and caregiving duties can all contribute to isolation.
 This type of separation or aloneness can have significant negative health effects, including higher rates of death from chronic health conditions.

 In addition to working with mental health providers and potentially seeking medical treatment, social supports and a sense of purpose in life are key to decreasing isolation and improving mental health.
-Link here to community resources for 2SLGBTQI+ Seniors.
+Link here to community resources for 2SLGBTQIA+ Seniors.

-Financial considerations and unexpected long-term planning
+Financial considerations & unexpected long-term planning

-• In the LTS community, "retirement" has been a euphemism for being on permanent disability, an unstable form of income that is also difficult to get off
+• In the LTS community, "retirement" has been a euphemism for being on permanent disability, an unstable form of income that is also difficult to get off.

-• Due to eligibility requirements for various forms of public assistance, people living and growing older with HIV often have little choice but to keep their incomes low, making it nearly impossible to save for the future
+• Due to eligibility requirements for various forms of public assistance, people living and growing older with HIV often have little choice but to keep their incomes low, making it nearly impossible to save for the future.

-• Long gaps in work histories, as well as ageism, pose additional challenges for LTS returning to work
+• Long gaps in work histories, as well as ageism, pose additional challenges for LTS returning to work.

 • Faced with much longer life expectancy, LTS now find themselves asking "What's next?"